Heroin is a deadly substance associated with a high risk of heroin overdose.

 Length of stay in treatment is dependent solely on the individual and their needs.
 Their needs may justify a longer inpatient stay to observe and treat medical conditions associated with their long-term use.

 Continued treatment is always beneficial for those who complete an inpatient program.
 Long-term commitment to treatment, therapy sessions, sobriety, and building of support is vital to the success of anyone’s recovery.

-- Cognitive Behavioral Therapy: This type of therapy helps individuals how to identify their negative thought processes that lead to drug use.
-CBT is a great way to teach patients how to change their thought processes.
-This leads to better outcomes in sobriety.
+- Cognitive Behavioral Therapy helps individuals identify negative thought processes that lead to drug use, leading to better outcomes in sobriety.

-- Motivational Enhancement Therapy: Created to help people learn to make better decisions.
-Motivational enhancement therapy helps reinforce positive behaviors.
+- Motivational Interviewing helps you learn to make better decisions.
+Motivational enhancement therapy reinforces positive behaviors as well.

-- Contingency Management: This style of therapy is very common in treatment of heroin addiction as well as other addictions.
-It works by building positive reinforcement for positive results.
-It is often compared to classical positive reinforcement.
+- Contingency Management works by giving positive rewards for positive results.
+It is compared to classical positive reinforcement.